Looking for things to do in Chacala, Mexico?

 Instead of all-inclusive resorts, you’ll find vacation rentals and a few small hotels in Chacala.
 I checked airbnb recently and found 65 rentals, everything from studios to more luxurious accommodations.

 If you’re looking for a Chacala vacation rental, I highly recommend Casa Monarca.
 It’s located a short walk from the main beach and has every comfort you could need for a relaxing vacation.
 We visited Chacala with a group of friends, and Casa Monarca was perfect for us!
-It’s actually owned by a relative of my friend who was on the trip with us.
+It’s actually owned by a relative of my friend who was also on the trip.

 My husband and I stayed one of the lower level suites … you can see the doors on the right in the pic below.